toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

 <details>
     <summary>
-        <h3>How do I install the static site generator?</h3>
+        <h3>How do I install a static site generator?</h3>
     </summary>
     <div>
         Installation instructions typically vary by SSG, but most can be installed using package managers like npm (Node.js) or gem (Ruby).
-Detailed instructions are usually provided in the documentation.
+Detailed instructions are usually provided in the documentation. <!--If you are looking for the Toucan installation instructions, please visit our corresponding [docs](/docs/) section.-->
     </div>
 </details>